theunkn0wn1/uci-bootcamp-2021/src/ide/intro/refactoring.md

 However, if we used the `refactor | rename` feature, all of the usages will be updated and the tests will pass.

+## Extracting variables
+The last of the major refactoring features that we will show here is the `Refactor | Extract Variable`

 # Further reading:

 [Move Refactorings official docs](https://www.jetbrains.com/help/pycharm/move-refactorings.html)